ewanld/fjdbc/README.md

 # fjdbc: functional wrapper for the JDBC API

-fjdbc is a lightweight library to write JDBC code in more convenient and functional style.
+fjdbc is a lightweight library to write JDBC code in a more convenient and functional style.
-Requires Java >= 8.

-Latest version: 0.1.0.

 fjdbc is built around a small number of abstractions:
 * ```ConnectionProvider``` is responsible for getting ```java.sql.Connection``` instances.